Fiber and Muscle Diffraction

 Many biological fibers such as muscle, hair, and viruses have internal structure which can be probed with X-rays.
 Using this technique, one can study the arrangement of proteins in muscle and tendons.
 It may be used to understand human maladies such as heart disease and cancer.

 The design features of the BioCAT beamline 18ID and the source properties of the APS allow collection of fiber diffraction patterns of exceptional quality from complex, weakly diffracting biological systems within very short exposure times.
-The small focal spots achievable with this instrument (~30 x 150 μm2) have allowed excellent discrimination of fine detail in fiber patterns from muscle, connective tissue, and filamentous viruses as well as detection of weak diffraction features in the presence of large backgrounds.
+The small focal spots achievable with this instrument (~15 x 25 μm2) have allowed excellent discrimination of fine detail in fiber patterns from muscle, connective tissue, and filamentous viruses as well as detection of weak diffraction features in the presence of large backgrounds.
 The low divergence of the undulator source and the independent horizontal and vertical focusing of our optics simultaneously allows small beam spots at the sample and at the detector that can be varied over a wide range.
-The high X-ray flux of this instrument (~2.0 x 1013 photons/s) permits dynamic experiments on these systems with a high time-resolution (sub-millisecond).
+The high X-ray flux of this instrument (~5.0 x 1013 photons/s) together with the 550 Hz maximum frame rate of the EIGER2 XE 9M detector permits dynamic experiments on these systems with high time-resolution.
+The large active area of the EIGER2 XE 9M (233 by 245 mm2) allows access to wide q range at high spatial resolution (75 µm).

 References: